vavrusa/ljdns/warp/README.md

 ## Routes

 Similarly to [CoreDNS][coredns], it allows you to write middleware without worrying about the logistics.
 It's just called "routes", and represents things you can do with the DNS messages.
+You can chain these routes, which makes the server versatile.

 These routes are available: